-Description: When the meaning of a word, sentence, or entire idea is changed by where the accent falls.
+Description: When the meaning of a word, sentence, or entire idea is interpreted differently by changing where the accent falls.

 Example #1: In the movie, My Cousin Vinny, Ralph Maccio's character, Bill, was interrogated for suspected murder.
-When the police officer asks him, "when did you shoot the clerk?"
+When the police officer asks him, "At what point did you shoot the clerk?"
 Bill replies in shock, "I shot the clerk?
 I shot the clerk?"
-Later in the film, the police officer reads Bill's statement as a confession in court, "Then he said, 'I shot the clerk.
+Later in the film, the police officer reads Bill's statement as a confession in court, "...and he said, 'I shot the clerk.
 I shot the clerk.'"

 Explanation: In the movie, it appeared that the police officer did understand Bill's question as a confession.
 So it did not appear to be a fallacious tactic of the police officer, rather a failure of critical thought perhaps due to a strong confirmation bias (the officer was very confident that Bill was guilty, thus failed to detect the nuance in the question).

 Example #2: In the hilarious Broadway musical, The Book of Mormon, there is a musical number where one character is explaining how to bury "bad thoughts" by just "turning them off" (like a light switch).
 The character doing the explaining (in glorious song) is specifically explaining to the main character how to suppress gay thoughts when the main character's "bad thoughts" have nothing to do with being gay.
 After the instructions, the main character tries to make this clear by affirming, "I'm not having gay thoughts," to which the other characters respond "Hurray!
 It worked!"

 Explanation: The stress on the "I'm" was ignored and confused for "Hey, I'm not having gay thoughts anymore!"
 Although this was comedy it portrayed an argument.